zero-day-labs/riscv-iommu/README.md

 > Note: The *lint_checks.sv* file instantiates the **riscv_iommu** module to perform lint checks using *verilator*.
 Run **make** to perform these checks.
 Some *verilator* warnings are disabled in the Makefile.

-## **Features**
+## **IOMMU Features**

-Our implementation does **not** include any of the PCIe features defined by the spec, and supports only little-endian memory accesses.
+Our implementation does <ins>**not**</ins> include any of the PCIe features defined by the spec, and supports only little-endian memory accesses.
-The following table lists all architectural features supported by this implementation, and those that will be included in the advanced version.
+The following table lists all architectural features supported by this implementation, and those that may be included in further versions.

 | Feature | Notes | Status |
 | ------------- | ------------- | ------------- |